MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 2. When opening the project, the project does not load the UI is stuck on the spinner.

+3. Administration of the Project Application User.

-3. When attempting to create, update or delete a task, changes are not saved.
+4. When attempting to create, update or delete a task, changes are not saved.

 Issue \#1 – The task tab is completely blank
 --------------------------------------------